nicolabarban/nicolabarban.github.io/index.md

 ---

-I am a Senior Research Fellow  in the Department of Sociology at the University of Oxford.
-I am also  a Research Fellow at Nuffield College.
+I am a Reader (Associate Professor) at the Institute for Social and Economic Research (ISER) at the University of Essex and a co-Director of the ESRC Research Centre on Micro-Social Change (MiSoC).
+I am also an Associate Fellow at Nuffield College, University of Oxford.
 I did my PhD in Statistical Sciences at the University of Padova, Italy.
-Before moving to Oxford, I worked as postdoctoral researcher at the University of Groningen, The Netherlands.
+Before moving to Essex, I worked as Senior Research Associate at the University of Oxford and as postdoctoral researcher at University of Groningen.

 ***

-My main interest is to combine genomics and social sciences.
-I am currently working on [**Sociogenome**](http://www.sociogenome.com), an exciting project on gene-environment interactions in fertility behaviour funded by the European Research Council (PI, Melinda Mills).
-I am also coordinating a large meta-GWAS on fertility traits [link](https://osf.io/53tea/).

 ## Research interests: